Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 We welcome contributions in Bitcoin and Monero, and you can send contributions by scanning one of the addresses in the QR codes at the following link: [Donate to Innovation Web 3.0](https://innovationweb3.github.io/)

-Thank you for your support and for being part of our community!
+We extend our gratitude for exploring our project and thank you for your support.